soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 > Note that we could technically also use `Maybe FilePath` to encode both `SingleInput`
 > and `SingleOutput`, but then we would have to remember what `Nothing` means
 > in each context.
 By creating a new type with properly named constructors
-> for each option we make it easier for readers of the code to understand
+> for each option, we make it easier for readers of the code to understand
 > the meaning of our code.

 In terms of interface, we could decide that when a user would like to convert